Enter your address above. Type in the first line of your address, followed by a comma, a space, and then your postcode. Eg 25 Home Road, AL1 2BC

 1. First of all, let's check out schools near your house.
 The primary schools near your house are shown on the map.
 The schools are also listed underneath the map.
 Click the school in the list to open up a new window with all the information we have about that school, which usually includes contact details, website, school profile, Ofsted reports and exam results.

-Strike off any schools that don't make the grade (if that's important for you).
+[2.
+Strike off any schools that don't fit the bill.

 4. We're now going to work out which rule you'll be considered under, if the school is oversubscribed.
 The rules will automatically appear under the map once you select a school using the Admission Calculator.
 Go through the rules, starting at 1, then 2, then 3 etc etc. Select the first rule that applies to your child.
 Put the rule number into the Admission Calculator.
 You could find that you're applying under a different rule for each of your schools.
 You can find out more about the types of school here.

 5. Community and voluntary-controlled schools only.
 If you need to know the name of your closest community or voluntary-controlled school, to work out which rule you'll qualify under, call Herts CC on 0300 123 4043.
 Even if it seems obvious from the map, it's best to double check.

 Top tip: while you're waiting for a response from Herts CC, use Rule 6 in the Admission Calculator - if you're interested in the school, that's your worst case scenario.

 6. You now have everything you need for the Admission Calculator.
 Pop in the info, press 'calculate' and you will get a school report, showing whether you would have got a place.